-To make our Father's Day signs, I printed out the words in Adobe Illustrator (but you could use any program with type), and outlined them in a thin .25 pt line.
-I printed them out onto sheets of heavy watercolour paper cut down to 8.5 x 15" in size.
+To make our Father's Day signs, I printed the word in Adobe Illustrator (but you could use any program with type), and outlined it in a thin .25 pt line.
+I printed it out onto sheets of heavy watercolour paper cut down to 8.5 x 15" in size.
 The typeface I used is called Mrs. Eaves.

-Or, if you would like, (and don't mind the way we spelled Granpa) you are welcome to use our templates and size them as you need.
-You may download them here:
+Or, if you would like, you are welcome to use our template and size it as you need.
+You may download it here:

 When I had some time without Adelaide around, I used a new, sharp exacto blade and cutting mat to cut out the letters.
 (After ruining too many projects, I now buy exacto blades in bulk and change my blades often).
 I cut out each letter just on the outside of each line, so that the line would no longer show when the letter was removed.
 I wasn't too worried about staying perfect and close to the outline, but rather I tried to keep my wrist from tightening up, pivoted the paper beneath the blade as needed.
 When each letter was cut out, I kept all the pieces in a small box - perhaps the letters can be used for a later projects, and also I didn't want to lose the cut out middle pieces from the letters such as "D".

 This morning, together Adelaide and I then went through her stack of artwork.
 We selected several pages in all colours which had some nice markings on them, and in a variety of mediums - collage, watercolour, crayon, marker, pastel.
 Then we used the cut out sign as a window to find nice framing for each letter.
 We also made the words into a rainbow using the appropriate colours.